ljason18/Multithreaded-Webserver/README.md

 ### URL Explanation
 It is localhost:6789, as the webserver is listening to Port 6789.

 And index.html as that is the test file provided with this repository.
-The second part, index.html, can be replaced with another file as along as the relative path to that file from where [Webserver.class](Webserver.class) is located is what is replacing index.html (dont include ~).
+The second part, index.html, can be replaced with another file as along as the path to that file from where [Webserver.class](Webserver.class) is located is what is replacing index.html.